AFIT-R/afit-r.github.io/forecasting_class/LOGM630.md

 ### Final Case Study {#final}

 Throughout the term you will progressively complete all three case studies and the instructor will randomly draw one of the group’s three submissions to grade for their final project.
-Further guidance regarding expectations for the final case study submissions will be provided in class.
+[Grading rubric](/LOGM630_final_project).

 ### Engagement {#engage}